romanurban/blockchain_datzm029_gp/README.md

 # Blockchain Project

 This is a Web3 development project that combines Next.js for the frontend and Hardhat for smart contract development and testing.
-The project allows users to interact with smart contracts on the blockchain through a modern web interface.
+The project implements a decentralized crowdfunding platform where users can create and participate in fundraising campaigns using cryptocurrency.

 ## Project Overview